Equal Protection Clause: Tiered scrutiny

+Theories of equal protection

+The antisubordination principle (antisubjugation principle, equal citizenship principle, or anticaste principle) holds that the Clause's (and sometimes other clauses' and amendments') purpose is to erode legal and institutional roles in social groups' oppression, not to bar protected group classifications often based on race.
+Legal scholar Owen M. Fiss introduced the idea in a 1976 article proposing a "group-disadvantaging principle" as an alternative to narrower (more individualized, means-oriented) antidiscrimination interpretations.
+Under the anticlassification principle, such classifications may be suspect on presumption, regardless of purpose or effect.
+Ruth Colker's 1986 article argued that antisubordination justifies sex-conscious remedies, and it has often been applied to affirmative action.

 Discriminatory intent and disparate impact

 Because inequalities can be caused either intentionally or unintentionally, the Supreme Court has decided that the Equal Protection Clause itself does not forbid governmental policies that unintentionally lead to racial disparities, though Congress may have some power under other clauses of the Constitution to address unintentional disparate impacts.
 This subject was addressed in the seminal case of Arlington Heights v.
 Metropolitan Housing Corp.
 (1977).
 In that case, the plaintiff, a housing developer, sued a city in the suburbs of Chicago that had refused to re-zone a plot of land on which the plaintiff intended to build low-income, racially integrated housing.
 On the face, there was no clear evidence of racially discriminatory intent on the part of Arlington Heights's planning commission.
 The result was racially disparate, however, since the refusal supposedly prevented mostly African-Americans and Hispanics from moving in.
 Justice Lewis Powell, writing for the Court, stated, "Proof of racially discriminatory intent or purpose is required to show a violation of the Equal Protection Clause."
 Disparate impact merely has an evidentiary value; absent a "stark" pattern, "impact is not determinative."

 The result in Arlington Heights was similar to that in Washington v.
 Davis (1976), and has been defended on the basis that the Equal Protection Clause was not designed to guarantee equal outcomes, but rather equal opportunities; if a legislature wants to correct unintentional but racially disparate effects, it may be able to do so through further legislation.
 It is possible for a discriminating state to hide its true intention, and one possible solution is for disparate impact to be considered as stronger evidence of discriminatory intent.
 This debate, though, is currently academic, since the Supreme Court has not changed its basic approach as outlined in Arlington Heights.